UT Martin uses standardized reporting forms for various departmental and unit assessments.

 Every program at UT Martin has developed student learning outcomes for their students.

-Each academic department tracks research, creative activity, scholarly activity, community outreach, and public service.
+Each academic department tracks faculty accomplishments in research, creative activity, scholarly activity, community outreach, and public service through Digital Measures.

 In addition to these activities in the academic departments, UT Martin also tracks research, scholarly, and creative activity and community outreach through various institutionally sponsored programs.